Urban Habitat Staff

 Tony Roshan Samara, Senior Program Director of Land Use and Housing.
 Tony has extensive experience conducting research on urban inequality and the reconfiguration of metropolitan regions.
 His work focuses on the politics of development and the marginalization of low income communities, with an emphasis on housing, gentrification, and displacement.
 He has conducted research in South Africa, China, and India, in addition to the United States, and writes regularly for academic, policy, and general audiences.
 Since 2007 he has worked with the Right to the City Alliance as a resource ally, and currently serves on the Alliance’s national steering committee.
 Tony has a PHD in Sociology from the University of California, Santa Barbara and a M.A. from the City University of New York.
 Before joining Urban Habitat he was an associate professor of sociology at George Mason University.
 He runs the Cities and Globalization Twitter account at https://twitter.com/CGWG2 and most of his publications are available at http://independent.academia.edu/TonyRoshanSamara

 Boards and Commissions Leadership Institute

-Rae Thomas, Administrative Assistant, has a strong background in working for social justice movements and organizations.
-For the past ten years, he has worked as an advocate, administrator, teacher, community organizer, and writer.
-Prior to landing at Urban Habitat, Rae was the Administrative Coordinator for RYSE Youth Center.
-Before moving to California, he served as the Program Director at an LGBTQ organization in Tacoma, Washington.
-Rae received his Masters of Fine Arts in Writing from California College of the Arts and his Bachelor’s Degree in Humanities and Writing from The Evergreen State College.
+Rae Thomas, Leadership Development Program Coordinator, has a strong background in working for social justice movements and organizations.
+For the past ten years he has worked as an advocate, teacher, community organizer, and writer.
+Prior to landing at Urban Habitat, Rae was the Administrative Coordinator at RYSE Youth Center in Richmond.
+Rae also served as the Program Director at an LGBTQ youth center in Tacoma, Washington.
+Rae received his Masters in Fine Arts degree in Writing from California College of the Arts and his Bachelor's degree in Humanities and Writing from The Evergreen State College.